Jonijermu/store_rest_api_school_project/README.md

 # Tietokantaratkaisut TX00EY31-3007 Project

 Online store Spring Boot REST API from the customer point of view.
 Project was part of the Tietokantaratkaisut course.
-My goal was to let JPA handle as much as possible — indexes, schedulers, locking, and listeners — rather than managing these manually in the database.
+The project is designed to leverage JPA features (indexes, schedulers, locking, entity listeners) instead of manually implementing them in the database.

 ---